Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Paynesville has two active public transport stops operating, both serving a mix of bus routes.
-These stops are served by four individual routes in total, offering 87 weekly passenger trips combined.
-Transport accessibility is rated as limited, with residents generally located 1365 meters away from the nearest stop.
+These stops are serviced by four individual routes in total, providing 87 weekly passenger trips combined.
+Transport accessibility is limited, with residents typically located 1365 meters from the nearest stop.

-On average, service frequency across all routes is 12 trips per day, which equates to approximately 43 weekly trips per stop.
+Service frequency averages 12 trips per day across all routes, equating to approximately 43 weekly trips per stop.

 Frequently Asked Questions - Transport